Welcome to Canggu's cooler, quieter neighbourhood. These are my top recommendations if you're making a stop in Pererenan.

 Try the perfectly seared tuna tostadas, and the slow-cooked beef birria with melted mozzarella.
 The snapper ceviche is also a winner, while the churros are downright addictive.
 And of course, no Mexican feast in Bali would be complete without a mezcal margarita…

-Address: Jl Pantai Pererenan No. 123, Pererenan
+Address: Jl Pantai Pererenan No. 123, Pererenan.

-Opening Hours: Daily from 11am
+Opening Hours: Daily, from 11am.

-How much: Mains start from IDR 180,000++
+Price: Mains start from IDR 120,000.

-Address: Jl Pantai Pererenan No. 159, Pererenan
+Address: Jl Pantai Pererenan No. 166, Pererenan.

 Things to do in Pererenan